 Elements for Added Value:

-- Smart Thermostats — Making sure your central heating is smart-ready means it will be future-proofed.
-It also allows more options for programming and controlling your heating, so it’s beneficial for lower bills too.
+• Smart Thermostats — Ensure your central heating is smart-ready, as it provides more options for programming and controlling your heating which helps reduce energy bills.

-- A-Rated & Reliable Brands — Most modern boilers nowadays are A-rated, but certain well-known brands claim to add more value than others.
+• A-Rated and Reliable Brands — Most modern boilers are A-rated, but some well-known brands claim to add more value than others.
 For more info, we recommend checking out this Which Guide.

-- Period-Style Radiators — In period properties, cast iron and column radiators are incredibly desirable to buyers and will add some irresistible charm.
+• Period-Style Radiators — In period properties, cast iron and column radiators are highly desirable as they add irresistible charm.

 #7 Adding Built-In Storage Space

-Excess space within any home is a premium.
-But even if you don’t have oodles of space, making the most of the space you do have, particularly unused spaces, is a great way to add value.
+Homes with excess space sell at a premium.
+But even if you don’t have oodles of space, making the most of what you have, particularly unused spaces, is a great way to add value.

-Even in the smallest properties, thinking outside the box can unfold many clever ways to add storage solutions to the home.
-This could be a simple storage bench in a hall or pull-out drawers hidden under the eaves of an attic bedroom.
+Even in the smallest properties, thinking outside the box can reveal many clever ways to add storage space.
+This could be a storage bench in a hall or pull-out drawers hidden under the eaves of an attic bedroom.

 You only need to watch ‘George Clarke’s Amazing Spaces’ to see what I mean!